AlperErd0gan/Flizlen_App/VPS_GUIDE.md

-# 🚀 Flizlen App - Hostinger VPS Deployment Guide
+# 🚀 Filizlen App - Hostinger VPS Deployment Guide

 Follow these steps to deploy your application to a Hostinger VPS (Ubuntu).